MARN-5895/Website/assignments/01/README.md

    - pytest
 ```

-You can copy this file from XXX to you home directory:
+You can copy this file from the MARN5895 shared space to you home directory:

-    cp /home/cer19004/Teaching/MARN5895/marn5895.yml /home/NetID
+    cp /shared/marn5895/marn5895.yml /home/NetID

 If you are currently in your home directory (i.e., if `pwd` return `/home/NetID`), you could
 replace `/home/NetID` above with `.`, which is a short cut for the path of your current directory.